roikonen/scalablemodeling/README.md

   for reading data.
 This leads to better maintainability and clearer code.
 - **Low Latency at Any Scale**: This design supports scalability.
 For instance, queries can be optimized or cached without affecting command operations.
-- **Loose Coupling**: Commands, queries, and events are decoupled, allowing each to evolve independently.
-This is useful in microservices, where services can operate and scale independently.
+- **Loose Coupling**: Commands and queries are decoupled via immutable private events, allowing each to evolve independently.
+  Public events are decoupling the microservices allowing services to operate and scale independently.
 - **Near-Realtime Integrations**: Events allow for almost real-time communication between services, enabling fast integration and responsiveness.
 - **High Availability**: By separating read and write responsibilities, the system can improve availability and handle